This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

 you have a “genuine and subsisting relationship”

-with a partner who is in the UK and they are a British citizen, or have indefinite leave to remain, or refugee status/humanitarian protection
+with a partner who is in the UK and they are a British citizen, or have Indefinite Leave to Remain, or Refugee Status or Humanitarian Protection

 and there are insurmountable obstacles to your family life with your partner continuing outside of the UK.